Nystr\"om landmark sampling and regularized Christoffel functions: Proof of the results of Section

 where the distance between a column $b\in \mathcal{F}$ and the subspace $V_m$ is given by:

-As explained in~\cite{DeVore2013,GaoKovalskyDaubechies,Binev2011}, the convergence of this type of algorithm can be studied as a function of the Kolmogorov width:
+As explained in~\citet{DeVore2013,SantinHaasdonk,GaoKovalskyDaubechies,Binev2011}, the convergence of this type of algorithm can be studied as a function of the Kolmogorov width:

 where the minimization is over all $m$-dimensional vector subspace $Y_m$ of $H$.
 Intuitively, $d_m$ is the best approximation error calculated over all possible subspace of dimension $m$ with $m<n$.
-Then, Theorem 3.2 together with Corollary 3.3 in~\cite{DeVore2013} gives the upper bound:
+Then, Theorem 3.2 together with Corollary 3.3 in~\citet{DeVore2013} gives the upper bound:

+which is a close analogue of eq.
+(4.9) in~\cite{GaoKovalskyDaubechies}.
 Hence, by upper bounding the Kolmogorov width, we provide a way to calculate a convergence rate of the greedy algorithm.
-To do so, we first recall that $\mathcal{F} = \{b_1,\dots b_n\}$ and where the $i$-th column of B is $b_i = B e_i$.
+To do so, we first recall that $\mathcal{F} = \{b_1,\dots b_n\}$ and where the $i$-th column of B is denoted by $b_i = B e_i$.
 Therefore, we have:

-Then, in the light of this remark and according to~\cite{Pinkus1979}, we define a modified width as follows:
+where the inequality is obtained by noticing that $e_i$ is such that $\|e_i\|_2 = 1$ and by observing that maximizing an objective over a larger set yields a larger objective value.
+Then, in the light of this remark and according to~\citet{Pinkus1979}, we define a modified width as follows: